brendenwest/it122/git_setup.rst

 3. Commit your changes to the local repo: git commit -m "COMMIT MESSAGE"

+4. Pull changes from the remote repo: git pull origin master

-4. Push your local changes to the remote repo: git push origin master
+5. Push local changes to the remote repo: git push origin master

-(by default, remote repo is called 'origin' and local repo is 'master')
+(by default, remote repo is called 'origin' and local repo branch is 'master')

 Other Useful Git commands: